Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 include /etc/nginx/sites-enabled/*; # include individual site configs

-2.2.2 Site config: sites-available vs sites-enabled
+2.2.2.
+Site config: sites-available vs sites-enabled

-2.2.3 Summary: the config flow
+2.2.3.
+Summary: the flow of configuration

-3. Installing on CentOS / RedHat (RPM family)
+3. Installing on CentOS / RedHat (RPM-based)

-3.1 Enable the EPEL repository
+3.1 Enabling the EPEL repository

 sudo yum install epel-release -y